diffusify/diffusify-engine/README.md

+# Diffusify Engine
-# Diffusify Engine: Create and Enhance Videos with AI
+## Create and Enhance Videos with AI

 Diffusify Engine is a powerful, GPU-accelerated system designed to process and create videos using the latest AI models.
 It leverages the power of multiple GPUs to deliver high performance and speed.

-## What is Diffusify Engine?
+### What is Diffusify Engine?

 Diffusify Engine is a modular video processing and generation framework built around the concept of customizable pipelines.
 These pipelines are composed of individual processing units, referred to as "processors," each designed to execute a specific operation on video data.

-Processors can encapsulate a variety of functionalities, including but generative frame generation, upscaling, denoising, artifact removal, segmentation, frame interpolation, and more.
+Processors can encapsulate a variety of functionalities, including generative frame generation, upscaling, denoising, artifact removal, segmentation, frame interpolation, and more.
 Each processor can be configured independently, and the pipeline can be distributed across multiple GPUs for faster processing.

 ## Key Features